 - Staging the data in a Persistent Staging Area (PSA).
 This platform is used to hold all the data extracted from various sources.

 - The data is then cleansed, loaded and stored the data in Data Store Object (DSO).

 - These data can be viewed via various dimensions in Infocube.

 - The data are made available to Business Explorer by the OLAP processor.

 - Finally, the data are made available to Open Hubs, SAP/non-SAP systems, etc. as per business needs.

 The advantages of SAP BW

 Primarily, SAP BW is a ready-to-go solution that is easy to adapt as per an organisation’s individual needs.
 Equipped with Business Content, SAP BW comes with ready-made extraction routines, metadata, InfoCubes, information models, reports and channels that guarantee analysis and reporting capabilities, straight out of the box.
-SAP BW provides seamless links to planning and execution applications that allow businesses to act instantly on insights, dramatically improving the performance of business processes across departments.
+Business Warehouse provides seamless links to planning and execution applications that allow businesses to act instantly on insights, dramatically improving the performance of business processes across departments.

 However, SAP BW also provides incredible flexibility.
 Administrators can modify or add data sources, metadata, InfoCubes and reports as and when.
-This openness ensures that SAP BW is easily integrated into other SAP solutions, including SAP R/3.
+This openness ensures that Business Warehouse is easily integrated into other SAP solutions, including SAP R/3.
 Moreover, SAP BW isn’t limited to SAP products; it can be easily combined with practically any internal or external data source, including existing data marts, with third-party reporting and analysis tools, or planning and execution applications.

 Closing the loop